 This is a time-consuming process compared to the other solutions.
 But to be straightforward – this is likely the solution that will fix your blinking light problem above anything else.

-It will take a few minutes of patience but the steps themselves are very simplistic.
+It will take a few minutes of patience but the steps themselves are very simple.

 - Take out the power cables from the modem and router, then unplug any connecting wires.